And Is Organic Better or Just a Fad?

-Organic produce may not be 100% pesticide-free due to the presence of air or waterborne pesticides from conventional farms, or the use of some inspector-approved chemicals.
-Despite that, studies prove that they are still the better choice compared to conventional alternatives.
-In fact, numerous long-term experiments show that the trace presence of synthetic pesticides in organically cultivated fields is lower by as much as 96.5% compared to conventional farm lands.
+Organic produce may not be 100% pesticide-free due to the presence of air or waterborne pesticides from conventional farms or the use of some inspector-approved chemicals.
+Despite that, studies prove that they are still the better choice compared to traditional alternatives.
+In fact, numerous long-term experiments show that the trace presence of synthetic pesticides in organically cultivated fields is lower by as much as 96.5% compared to conventional farmlands.

 Aside from pesticides, we also have toxic soil and heavy metals to worry about.
-Nearby industrial activities, pollution, chemical spills, and deforestation are just some of the probable reasons for soil toxicity which can affect the quality of produce harvested in those lands.
-Fortunately, organically grown produce has significantly lower toxic levels compared to their conventional counterparts.
-Studies like the 2014 meta-analysis from the British Journal of Nutrition, show that organically grown crops are 48% less likely to test for cadmium.
-A separate study in 2007 published in the Journal of the Science of Food and Agriculture also confirmed that organic crops contain fewer nitrates, and nitrites.
+Nearby industrial activities, pollution, chemical spills, and deforestation are just some of the probable reasons for soil toxicity, affecting the quality of produce harvested in those lands.
+Fortunately, organically grown produce has significantly lower toxic levels than its conventional counterparts.
+Studies like the 2014 meta-analysis from the British Journal of Nutrition show that organically grown crops are 48% less likely to test for cadmium.
+A separate study in 2007 published in the Journal of the Science of Food and Agriculture also confirmed that organic crops contain fewer nitrates and nitrites.

 2. Organic meats are free from antibiotics and synthetic hormones